Aquilla Smith

 Aquilla Smith (28 April 1806 – 23 March 1890) was a highly regarded medical doctor, numismatist and archaeologist.
 He represented the Irish College of Physicians on the General Medical Council for almost forty years, and was an authority on Irish numismatics.

 Personal life

-Smith was born in Nenagh, Co.
-Tipperary.
+Smith was born in Nenagh, County Tipperary.
 In 1831 he married his first cousin Esther, daughter of George Faucett, and they had thirteen children, including Vincent Arthur Smith.

 Medical career

-Smith was educated privately in Dublin; he entered Trinity College Dublin in 1823, and went on to study at the Royal College of Surgeons in Ireland, but owing to ill-health, switched to medicine.
+Smith was educated privately in Dublin.
+He entered Trinity College Dublin in 1823, and went on to study at the Royal College of Surgeons in Ireland, but owing to ill-health, switched to medicine.
 He was licensed by the King and Queen's College of Physicians in Ireland in 1833, and received the degree of MD honoris causa in 1839.
 He also edited the Dublin Pharmacopaeia.
 Smith was King's Professor of Materia Medica and Pharmacy in the School of Physic from 1864 to 1881, and physician-in-ordinary to Sir Patrick Dun's Hospital.
 He represented the Irish College of Physicians on the General Medical Council from 1851 to 1890.